 Changes in bone density can also affect the shape of the jaw, and therefore, the position of the teeth.
 As we age, our bones become less dense and may weaken, which can allow the teeth anchored in our jawbone to slowly migrate out of place.

 Even if you’re genetically predisposed to having strong bones, your lifestyle choices, habits and behaviors over a lifetime can also impact the way your teeth look as you age.

-For example, tooth grinding puts a tremendous amount of pressure on your teeth, ultimately wearing the teeth not only on the biting surfaces, but at the spots where the teeth rub together.
+For example, teeth grinding puts a tremendous amount of pressure on your teeth, ultimately wearing the teeth not only on the biting surfaces, but also at the spots where the teeth rub together.
 This excessive wear can change the shape of the teeth and allow them to shoot around each other.

 Can I regain my youthful smile?

 Yes!
 You don’t have to just accept a shifting smile as a consequence of aging.
 You can regain the gorgeous, straight smile you enjoyed in your youth.
 That’s right – it’s time to get braces, again!

 If you had braces as a child, you probably expected them to keep your teeth straight all your life.
 But alas, the powers of aging are strong!
 Even the best orthodontic care as a child can’t keep the forces of age at bay forever.

 The first thing to do if you want to get braces to straighten (or re-straighten) your teeth in middle or old age is to be seen by an orthodontist who can assess whether or not you’re a candidate for adult braces.
 Certain conditions, such as significant bone loss or gum disease, need to be addressed before you can get braces.